bevyengine/bevy/release-content/release-notes/reflect_serde_handles.md

 want to put into a scene, like 3D models or even other scenes, need to reference asset handles for their data.

-To resolve this, we've introduced `HandleSerializerProcessor` and `HandleDeserializerProcessor` to be used with `TypedReflectSerializer::with_processor` and `TypedReflectDeserializer::with_processor` respectively.
+To resolve this, we've introduced `HandleSerializeProcessor` and `HandleDeserializeProcessor` to be used with `TypedReflectSerializer::with_processor` and `TypedReflectDeserializer::with_processor` respectively.
 These allow the reflection (de)serialization to store and load handles!
 Serializing a handle will store its "identifying" information (e.g., asset path), and deserializing the handle